Find a Doctor

 Survivorship care includes:

-To help guide you through the years of survivorship ahead you will receive an individualized Survivorship Care Plan (below in the Care Model tab), made up of a cumulative Treatment Summary and a Follow-Up Care Plan, based on your personal cancer history.
+To help guide you through the years of survivorship ahead you will receive an individualized Survivorship Care Plan, made up of a cumulative Treatment Summary and a Follow-Up Care Plan, based on your personal cancer history.

 Whether you recently finished therapy or are many years post treatment, we welcome adults

 You did not have to be treated at Tufts Medical Center to participate in our Adult Survivorship Program.